emmajanedrews/base-template/_posts/2018-01-31-reviewing-the-market-2017-vs--2018.md

 {% include youtube.html %}

 Today, I’d like to about last year’s market in review.
-How did 2017 pan out for us?<br><br>For the central Ohio real estate market, 2017 was a record year.
+How did 2017 pan out for us?<br><br>For the Central Ohio real estate market, 2017 was a record year.
 We had more properties on the market sell than we’d ever had before. **Let’s look at the numbers:**

 * We had 32,000 listings on the market, which was up 1.7% from 2016.
 * Our average sales price went up 6.3% to $214,802.